NAB decides to bring Hassan, Husain, Dar through Interpol

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The National Accountability Bureau (NAB) on Monday decided to bring Hassan Nawaz, Husain Nawaz, sons former prime minister Nawaz Sharif, and former finance minister Ishaq Dar to Pakistan through Interpol.
+LAHORE: The National Accountability Bureau (NAB) on Monday decided to bring Hassan Nawaz, Hussain Nawaz, sons former prime minister Nawaz Sharif, and former finance minister Ishaq Dar to Pakistan through Interpol.

+According to a private news channel, the anti-graft watchdog will file an application to Interpol at concerned forum for the arrest of Hassan Nawaz and Hussain Nawaz.

+Meanwhile, a reference about assets beyond income resources is also being heard against Ishaq Dar.

-LAHORE: The National Accountability Bureau (NAB) on Monday decided to bring Hassan Nawaz, Husain Nawaz, sons former prime minister Nawaz Sharif, and former finance minister Ishaq Dar to Pakistan through Interpol.
+LAHORE: The National Accountability Bureau (NAB) on Monday decided to bring Hassan Nawaz, Hussain Nawaz, sons former prime minister Nawaz Sharif, and former finance minister Ishaq Dar to Pakistan through Interpol.

+According to a private news channel, the anti-graft watchdog will file an application to Interpol at concerned forum for the arrest of Hassan Nawaz and Hussain Nawaz.

 Comments